Posted by & filed under Blog, Data Cabling.

 Cat5 and Cat5e Cabling

-When comparing Cat5 and Cat6 cabling what we are really comparing is Cat5e and Cat6.
-In short Cat5e replaced Cat5 as the standard in 2001.
-Furthermore Cat5e was able to transmit 1 gigabit Ethernet which was previously unattainable with the previous standard.
+When comparing Cat5 and Cat6 cabling, what we are really comparing is Cat5e and Cat6.
+In short, Cat5e replaced Cat5 as the standard in 2001.
+Furthermore, Cat5e could transmit 1 Gigabit Ethernet, which was previously unattainable with the previous standard.

-Generally Cat5 cabling is still used as the default phrase when discussing a large amount of data cabling installation.
-However it is sometimes used when actually Cat5e, Cat6, Cat6a or eyond is actually required.
-Therefore when we are comparing modern Cat5 and Cat6 we are comparing with the enhanced version.
+Generally, Cat5 cabling is still the default term when discussing the installation of large amounts of data cabling.
+However, it is sometimes used when actually Cat5e, Cat6, Cat6a or beyond is actually required.
+Therefore, when we compare modern Cat5 and Cat6, we are comparing them to their enhanced versions.

 Construction of the data cable

-To the visual eye both types of data cable look very similar if not the same.
+To the naked eye, both types of data cable look very similar, if not identical.
 However their are differences in overall size and the reasons for the size increase

 1. The overall diameter of a Cat6 data cable is around 10% larger.
-Although this isn’t a lot for a single cable if hundreds of cables are involved then it makes a big difference.
-Subsequently to the size of the containment required.
-Furthermore tray work and conduits may need to be increased
+Although this isn’t much for a single cable, if hundreds of cables are involved, it makes a big difference.
+Subsequently, a larger containment size is required.
+Furthermore, tray work and conduits may need to be increased

 2. The individual cores in a Cat6 cable are more tightly twisted.
-The cores are twisted to reduce interference between cores.
-Therefore by a tighter twist the chances of a similar signal clashing along the cable are minimised
+The cores are twisted to reduce mutual interference.
+Therefore, by a tighter twist, the chances of a similar signal clashing along the cable are minimised

-3. The Cat6 cable has a central plastic separate.
-In both cables the cores are twisted into 4 pairs (8 cores overall).
-In addition in the Cat6 cable the central separator splits the 4 pairs into their own section.
+3. The Cat6 cable has a central plastic separator.
+In both cables, the cores are twisted into 4 pairs (8 cores overall).
+In addition, the Cat6 cable’s central separator splits the 4 pairs into separate sections.
 The diagrams below illustrate this:

 Difference between cat5 and cat6 cabling Difference between cat5 and cat6 cable